 NMSU is required to provide to you information in accordance with Federal Regulation 34 CFR Part 86 of the Department of Education and the Student Right-to-Know and Campus Security Act.
 You can access the information by going to www.nmsupolice.com, and then selecting the “Annual Reports” link on the left menu.

 Student Code of Conduct

 The Vice President for Student Affairs (NMSU Las Cruces) establishes and enforces standards of conduct for all NMSU students.
 The Vice President for Student Services, Beth Armstead, addresses all non-academic misconduct for NMSU Grants.
-Obtain your copy of the Student Code of Conduct in Student Services or you can download a PDF version.
+The Student Social Code of Conduct can be found in the Student Handbook

 Children on Campus